-“Everyone has come through the compliance test with flying colors, and yet we keep having mishaps.”
+“Everyone has passed the compliance test with flying colors, and yet we keep having mishaps.”
 It’s something we hear all too often.
 No doubt you do everything you can to prevent violations.
 But why is it then that employees still make the wrong decisions sometimes?
-In the following, we will go into four reasons why your organization may not be compliant and give tips as to what you can do to use your awareness program more effectively and be compliant 24/7.
+In the following, we will go into four reasons why your organization may be compliant, but why you can always do more.
+We give tips as to what you can do to use your awareness program more effectively and be truly compliant 24/7.

 1. The temporary knowledge peak

 Can you still remember everything you learned a year ago?
 Neither can your colleagues.
 Sure, this is not a conscious thing, but it does undermine your compliance efforts… Commonly used compliance program options include annual awareness training, a quick e-learning module, and/or a test.
 These are all fine ways of making sure you are compliant on paper, as they will get you those coveted green check marks in all the boxes.
 But they seldom have the intended effect on actual retention of and compliance with policy.
 Annual training or regular testing will only ever produce a brief peak in knowledge levels.
 But all that freshly learned knowledge and competencies will soon evaporate like snow in the sun.
 Research has shown that, if you fail to maintain your skills, about 80% of new information will have disappeared within one week.
 There has to be a more efficient way, because you don’t just want to be compliant when the test comes around, you want to be compliant all the time.
 Important information needs to be repeated more often to embed competencies.

 Did you know that positive exam results are false positives?

 Read more in our article about ‘the exam syndrome’

 2. It doesn’t concern me